 Because of this, we recommend a 5-minute delay on public internet connections, as this point achieves 99.9999% resiliency over typical connections, equal to that of dedicated connections.
 However, if you have a good connection, you can feel comfortable using a bit less; or if you have a worse connection (such as a cellular hotspot), you can add a bit more to compensate.
 If you have a dedicated connection between venues, we recommend a 1-minute delay.

-We understand that low latency is important, and we have built our systems on ultra-fast transcoding technology in order to provide highly resilient streaming at the lowest delay possible, which is going down all the time.
+We understand that low latency is important, and we have built our systems on ultra-fast transcoding technology in order to provide highly resilient streaming at the lowest delay possible, which we are working to reduce over time.
 For most organizations, the tradeoff of a short delay is worth eliminating disruptions and having a 100% reliable stream!

 What do I need to get started?

 - Purchase Resi PRISM encoders for your broadcast site(s) and PRISM decoders for receiving site(s)

 - Sign up for a Resi service plan